-DALLAS — Former Washington Capitals backup goalie Phillip Grubauer wanted to be a starter.
+DALLAS — Former Washington Capitals backup goalie Philipp Grubauer wanted to be a starter.
 He got his wish Friday night when the Capitals dealt him and Brooks Orpik to the Colorado Avalanche for a second-round pick (47th overall) in the 2018 NHL draft here.

 Grubauer has proven himself capable of handling a starting role over the past couple of years with the Caps.
 For much of the spring, he was the number one netminder over former Vezina Trophy-winner Braden Holtby.